The Shocking Dark Side of some Maldives Resorts’ Service Charges !

 Unfortunately, many resort workers in the Maldives, especially the front line staff, are paid low basic salaries and rely heavily on service charges to make ends meet.
 The truth is some Resorts in Maldives never distributed the service charge to their employees, leaving many workers struggling to make a living wage.
 Also some Resorts distributed a fixed amount or a small amount in local currency in Rufiyaa, that make the Expat staff loose lot of money in currency exchange to USD before sending this amount to his family or loved ones in back home.
 Therefore, for any future employee in the Maldives, before you accept any job offer it’s better you make your own research about this resort and the history of its distributed service through his current and ex employees or through our page of service charge.

-Service Charge Distribution in the Maldives: Addressing Imbalance and Concerns
+Service Charge Distribution in the Maldives: Imbalance and Concerns

 This issue has been the subject of much debate in the Maldives in recent years, with some workers and advocates calling for greater transparency and fairer distribution of service charges.
 It is worth noting that the distribution of service charges is now a legal requirement within the tourism industry.
 Failure to comply or uneven distribution can result in the Labor Relations Authority imposing a financial penalty of up to 22,250 USD on non-compliant businesses.
 The authority is also responsible for outlining the fine imposition process and potential sanctions against defaulting businesses.